OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/multiaccountlinking/README.txt

 }]]></programlisting>
 ++++

-The `validSource` script uses the effectiveRoles property to determine whether a has the `Agent` or the `Insured` role, based on that user's effective roles.
+The `validSource` script uses the effectiveRoles property to determine whether a user has the `Agent` or the `Insured` role, based on that user's effective roles.
-            **
-The validSource script looks through the effective roles of a user and figures out if the user has the `Agent` or the `Insured` role, while at the same time making sure that the source is considered **only** for the matching category.

-At this point we have all we need to create our users in MU and see the impact in the ldap directory server.
-Just run the commands, in the previous chapter, which created the 2 roles (1.a.), the 2 users (1.b.) and the associated grants (1.c.).
-            **
 OpenIDM needs to associate the assignments to the mapping.
 So the sample version of `sync.json` includes the following element as part of the `managedUser_systemLdapAccounts` mapping :